Froxlor/Documentation/general/migration-guide/clone.md

 ```

 #### Have Froxlor create its environment
-What we have created so far is the bare minimum for your webserver to work.
+What we have created so far is the bare minimum for your web server to work.
 However, your new server likely also comes with new IP addresses.
 Froxlor comes with a CLI tool to change the old ones with the new ones:
 ```shell
 cd /var/www/html/froxlor/bin
 ./froxlor-cli froxlor:switch-server-ip --switch=123.10.20.30,234.30.20.10